realtimeprojects/mkdocs-ezglossary/docs/usage/definition.md

 ## Basic

-Provided &amp; you use the [material definition lists](https://squidfunk.github.io/mkdocs-material/reference/lists/) adding a glossary entry just works by adding a definition list with section specifiers anywhere in your documentation.
+Provided you use the [material definition lists](https://squidfunk.github.io/mkdocs-material/reference/lists/) adding a glossary entry just works by adding a definition list with section specifiers anywhere in your documentation.